udacity/RoboND-Controls-Lab/README.md

 responsible for commanding the attitude and thrust vectors in order to acheive a goal orientation in three dimensional space.

-Luckily, you've likely found some pretty decent PID paramters in your previous exploration.
+Luckily, you've likely found some pretty decent PID parameters in your previous exploration.
 If you're fortunate, these parameters will work for you...
 However, even if they don't we've got you covered.
 There's all sorts of additional tooling that you can use to troubleshoot and tune positional control of your quad!